vigna/dsi-bitstream-rs/README.md

 // Write 3 in δ code
 writer.write_delta(2).unwrap();
 writer.flush();
+drop(writer); // We must drop the writer release the borrow on data

 // Reading back the data is similar, but since a reader has a bit buffer
 // twice as large as the read word size, it is more efficient to use a